Canon’s EOS 5D Mark IV lists video recording as one of its main features – we take a look at what it offers the videographer.

 This extended Lo setting, which is equivalent to ISO 50, is not available when recording 4K or HD footage.
 This means that in the particularly bright conditions in which you may want to use it, you will either need to stop down your aperture or use an ND filter.

-The camera records in both MOV and MP4 formats.
+The camera records in both MOV and MP4 formats and is one of only a handful with built in GPS.
 When recording 4K footage it employs the Motion JPEG codec, which records at a bit rate of approximately 500Mbps.
 When recording HD or Full HD footage, however, you have the option of choosing ALL-I and IPB compression options, with a further IPB Light option if recording using the MP4 setting.

 If you use a slower-than-recommended memory card to record video, the camera may display a five-bar indicator as the card fills up, eventually stopping video recording.
 The camera will also notify you if the sensor becomes too heated through prolonged use.